Abdulmalik40/Web-project/README.md

 - 🌐 **Bilingual-ready**: `i18n` module with Arabic and English locale files plus RTL-aware layouts.
 - ☁️ **Weather integration**: Centralized weather widget and city pages with real-time weather data.

-For a narrative description of every page and artifact, see `frontend/site-organization.txt`.

 ---

 ## Repository Layout